patrickwide/phase-1-final-project/README.md

 # Stock Market Simulator

 This is a simple stock market simulator that allows users to simulate buying and selling stocks based on historical data.
-The simulator uses data from the Yahoo Finance API to fetch historical stock prices and display them in a table.
+The simulator uses data from the Yahoo Finance but from a custom api to fetch historical stock prices and display them in a table.
 Users can select a stock symbol, a date range, and a buy/sell time (open, high, low, or close) to simulate buying and selling stocks.
 The simulator then calculates the profit/loss based on the selected options.

 ## Installation